 The owner of Wanderlust is Cambodian tycoon Yim Leak, chairman of BIC Group, a Cambodian conglomerate.
 In January 2021, BIC Group created BIC Marine, a partnership with Silver Yachts, to market Silver Yachts in Southeast Asia.

 Wanderlust is built for long-range, autonomous cruising and with the capacity to house all manner of toys and tenders.
-The 400sqm aft deck presents a wide-open space that can be used to store an array of tenders and toys.
+The 400 sqm aft deck presents a wide-open space that can be used to store an array of tenders and toys.
 The aft deck is also home to a commercial helideck, and it can be cleared for use as an entertainment space.
 There is enough room on the aft deck to store tenders up to 15m.
 The sides fold down as well, creating an enormous beach club/tender bay.

-Wanderlust has four tenders and array of water toys, including four eFoils – the electric foiling wakeboard – in its arsenal of fun.
+Wanderlust has four tenders and an array of water toys, including four eFoils – the electric foiling wakeboard – in its arsenal of fun.
 Among the tenders are a 5m RIB, two 10m RIBs and a 4m SOLAS rescue boat (provided by the yard).

-The enclosed helicopter hanger, forward of the aft main deck, also doubles as gym, disco or cinema.
+The enclosed helicopter hanger, forward of the aft main deck, also doubles as a gym, disco or cinema.
 The hanger is equipped with a 3.4m x 2m LED Media Wall screen, for movie viewing or to just create a groovy mood.

-One of the outstanding features of the Silver Yachts’ explorer series is the huge outdoor areas that can be found on all three decks.
+One of the outstanding features of the Silver Yachts’ Explorer series is the huge outdoor areas that can be found on all three decks.
 Wanderlust offers her owner numerous places, big and small, to enjoy a fine meal or a drink while taking in a fantastic view.

-Wanderlust has a range of 5,800nm at 14 knots, where normal superyachts of this size have to throttle down to 10 or 12 knots to achieve this kind of range.
+Wanderlust has a range of 5,800nm at 14 knots, whereas normal superyachts of this size have to throttle down to 10 or 12 knots to achieve this kind of range.
 Wanderlust can cruise economically at 17 knots or reach a top speed of over 20 knots, to beat incoming weather or get to a desired anchorage more quickly.

-The most striking exterior aspect of Wanderlust and the Silver World Explorer series is the resemblance to the profile of a classic navy destroyer, courtesy superyacht superstar designer Espen Øino.
+The most striking exterior aspect of Wanderlust and the Silver World Explorer series is the resemblance to the profile of a classic navy destroyer, courtesy of superyacht superstar designer Espen Øino.
 What gets less notice is the huge loft and wintergarden on the owner’s deck aft.
 This area has been built wider than the beam of the hull, to create a much roomier space.
 Designed with floor-to-ceiling windows that wrap around the entire aft area of the deck, the aft Wintergarden offers superb views of the sea.

-The loft features floor to ceiling windows, generous space for lounges or sit-down dining and a media wall.
+The loft features floor-to-ceiling windows, generous space for lounges or sit-down dining and a media wall.
 The adjoining wintergarden features sliding glass walls that allow conversion to an outdoor space with panoramic views.

 The wintergarden also serves as the main indoor dining area, though it can be turned into an indoor-outdoor space at the push of a button.
-The galley and associated storage space has been moved to the lower deck, which is entirely given over to crew quarters and service areas.
+The galley and associated storage space have been moved to the lower deck, which is entirely given over to crew quarters and service areas.

 The owner gets spectacular treatment on Wanderlust.
 The upper deck forward is reserved entirely for the owner, with a forward-facing cabin with sea views facing starboard and port.
-Forward of the cabin are his-and-hers bathrooms.
+Forward of the cabin are his and hers bathrooms.